teamwork-challenge/platform/docs/2-Specification.md

 ### Players

-1. As a player, I want to edit our team name.
+1. As a player, I want to edit our team name. (optional)
 2. As a player, I want to claim a task so my team can solve it.
 3. As a player, I want to submit a solution and instantly know if it passed with explanation if not.
 4. As a player, I want to view my team’s recent submissions and scores so we can check that everything works fine.